dlum904/city_escape/README.md

 # JavaScript Project Proposal: City Escape
-City escape is basically a top-down endless runner game.
+City escape is essentially a top-down endless runner game.
+The player will control a unit that will be riding along a highway.
 Enemies will randomly spawn from the front or the rear.
 The player must do their best to avoid or destroy enemies with a close range attack.
 Obstacles will also appear in the players path.
 There will be multiple enemies each with their own unique behavior.

 This project will utilize:
 -   Vanilla JavaScript